Privacy Leakage via Output Label Space and Differentially Private Continual Learning: DP CL Methods using Pre-Trained Models

 To predict the label of a test sample $\vx^{*}$ after training up to some time step $t \leq T$, we assign it the class label that maximizes the cosine similarity of $\vv^{*}$ with the corresponding per-class feature sum:

-Note that dot-product and cosine similarity are equivalent when both vectors are normalised to unit norm.
-However, using the dot-product without normalising is challenging because the magnitude for different sums can vary significantly.
 We only need to store the per-class sums and the pre-trained model, thus memory requirements would be $K|\gO_t|$ (cumulative sum) + $\mathrm{dim}(\theta)$ (pre-trained model weights).
-The memory requirements scale as $O(|\cup_{t=1}^T \gO_t|)$ growing with the output label space.
+The memory requirements scale as $O(|\cup_{t=1}^T \gO_t|)$, growing with the size of the output label space.